godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 At this point we have all of the basics of a FPS working.
 There's still a few things that would be nice to add, and we're going to add them in the next three parts!

 For example, right now we have no way to add ammo to our spares, so we'll eventually run out.
-Also, we don't really have anything to shoot at outside of the :ref:`RigidBody <class_RigidBody>` nodes.
+Also, we don't have anything to shoot at outside of the :ref:`RigidBody <class_RigidBody>` nodes.

 In In :ref:`doc_fps_tutorial_part_four` we'll add some targets to shoot at, along with some health and ammo pick ups!